 Latency is a major challenge for system integrators.
 While applications, such as radar, are less sensitive to latency, others, such as electronic warfare applications, cannot tolerate latency.

-ADC sampling rates and resolution requirements are at the heart of the latency challenge.
+Analog to digital converter sampling rates and resolution requirements are at the heart of the latency challenge.
 The boards used in today’s defense and aerospace applications have separate processor, FPGA, and ADC chips.
-As sampling rates for data get faster and sampling resolutions get higher, more data has to be passed from the ADC to the FPGA.
+As sampling rates for data get faster and sampling resolutions get higher, more data has to be passed from the analog to digital converter to the FPGA.
 There are two ways to move all of this data: